Holiday cancellation cover can help if the unexpected happens and you can't make your trip and should be considered when you book a holiday.

 Having this protection allows policyholders to reclaim the costs of their trip up to the cover limit - minus any excess - if unforeseen circumstances prevent them from travelling.

-Remember to make sure that your travel insurance policy has the appropriate level of cancellation cover.
+Remember to make sure that your travel insurance policy has the appropriate level of holiday cancellation cover.

 On 21 April, 2015, Gocompare.com analysed 581 single trip travel insurance policies listed on the matrix of independent financial researcher Defaqto and found that cover and excess levels varied widely.